 Sippy cups can last over a year, if not longer.
 This, of course, depends on how often your child uses it.
 With that being said, you can estimate how many sippy cups you will want to buy.
 By 2 to 3 years old, your child should be ready to be done with his/her sippy cup.
 If used for a drink once in a while, this could mean you only need 2 to 3 sippy cups.
 If your child uses the sippy cup throughout the day, you may need to buy more than 3 sippy cups.
 Make sure you don't buy too many of one kind before trying it out, in case your child dislikes that type.
 After you have considered how many sippy cups you'll need to buy, you just have to make sure to supply the drink that goes into it.

-- BPA free 2 pack toddler training cup with dentist-recommended, spoutless design
+- BPA free 2 pack toddler Sippy cup with dentist recommended, spoutless design

 - Cup automatically seals when child stops drinking